zhumingpassional/RLSolver/README.md

   - Branch-and-bound
   - Cutting plane

-## Store Results

-Results will be written to a file result.txt in the folder "result".
-Take graph maxcut as an example.
-The first column is the node, and the second column is the label of classified set.
-For example,

-1 2  # node 1 in set 2

-2 1  # node 2 in set 1

-3 2  # node 3 in set 2

-4 1  # node 4 in set 1

-5 2  # node 5 in set 2

 ## Results for graph maxcut
 In the following experiments, we use GPU during training by default.